 Psychological capital and career readiness is a problem that the researchers are interested in especially upon knowing how important it is for this course and how this can also positively or negatively affect them which needs to be addressed for their professional performance in teaching.

-2. material and methods /
+MATERIAL AND METHODS /

-The study used a quantitative research methodology in order to determine the influence of psychological capital to the career readiness among the BTLEd pre-service teacher in the institute of teacher education.
+The study used a quantitative research methodology to determine the influence of psychological capital to the career readiness among the BTLEd pre-service teacher in the institute of teacher education.
 Additionally, this study utilized correlational research to examine the strength and direction of a relationship between psychological capital and career readiness, paving the way for further exploration of potential cause-and-effect.
 The complete enumeration sampling technique was used to select the 93 pre-service teachers under the program of Bachelor of Technology and Livelihood Education (BTLEd) in the institute of teacher education at Davao del Norte State College.

-Moreover, two questionnaires were being used; The first questionnaire determined the extent of positive personality traits of the respondents with 3 indicators: Work Self-Efficacy, Optimism, Resilience The alpha reliability coefficients for the factors is 0.787 and indicate good internal consistency within items of the scale which means the questionnaire appears to be a reliable and valid instrument.
+Moreover, two questionnaires were being used; The first questionnaire determined the extent of positive personality traits of the respondents with 3 indicators: Work Self-Efficacy, Optimism, Resilience.
+The alpha reliability coefficients for the factors is 0.787 and indicate good internal consistency within items of the scale which means the questionnaire appears to be a reliable and valid instrument.
 The second questionnaire deals with the career readiness of the respondents: Content Knowledge and Pedagogy, Learning Environment, Diversity of Learners, Curriculum and Planning, Assessment and Reporting, Community Linkages and Professional Engagement, Personal Growth and Professional Development.
 Reliability evidence was achieved with Cronbach Alpha coefficients being around or above 0.94 for all dimensions which found that there is a higher value of reliability and validity with the instrument.
 The researchers undertook all necessary measures to ensure that participants were fully informed about the study's goals and purposes before data collection commenced.Furthermore, confidentiality is central to the ethical standards observed in this study.
 The researchers have committed to safeguarding all collected data with the highest degree of security, ensuring that sensitive information remains protected.

-3. results and discussion
+RESULTS AND DISCUSSION